josmar-crwdstffng/angular/aio/tools/examples/UPDATING.md

 Any necessary changes to boilerplate files will be done automatically through migration schematics.

 > NOTE:
-> Migrations affecting source code files will not happen automatically, because `ng update` does not know about all the examples in `aio/content/examples/`.
+> Migrations affecting source code files will not happen automatically, because `ng update` does not know about all the examples in the `aio/content/examples` directory.
 > You have to make these changes (if any) manually.
 > Again, the [angular-cli-diff](https://github.com/cexbrayat/angular-cli-diff) repo can be a useful resource for discovering changes between versions.